5 Reasons Homeschool Families Love

-I can still see my dad sitting on the side of my bed reading from the hardback Reader's Digest collection of fairy tales, one of my favorite Christmas gifts, and my mom reading with me at the kitchen table or in the rocking chair with the afghan crocheted by my grandmother and Aunt Alice.
+I can still see my dad sitting on the side of my bed reading from the hardback Reader's Digest collection of fairy tales, one of my favorite Christmas gifts.
+At other cherished moments, my mom read with me at the kitchen table or in the rocking chair wrapped in the afghan crocheted by my grandmother and Aunt Alice.
 Decades later, those read-alouds are some of my favorite childhood memories.

 5 Reasons Homeschool Families Love Read-Alouds

 Now that stay-at-home orders and social distancing have canceled classes, co-ops, and activities, families have some extra time at home.
 It's a perfect opportunity to read together.
 Read-alouds make for memorable family time while building relationships, reading skills, and a love for literature all at the same time.

 If you are new to homeschooling, read-alouds are a great way to get started.

 Here are five benefits of read-alouds that will have you including the activity in your homeschool - whether you are quarantined or not!

 Read-alouds are one of the most effective ways to advance your child’s literacy skills.
 The best time to start reading to your child is from the very beginning when he or she is a baby, but it's never too late to start.